Call/WhatsAppText +1 (302) 613-4617

 Population Genetics Calculations We Solve

-• • Linkage disequilibrium (D, D’, r²) calculation and interpretation
+• • Linkage disequilibrium: D, D′, r² calculation and interpretation

-• • Coalescent theory and time to most recent common ancestor (TMRCA) estimation
+• • Coalescent theory and TMRCA estimation

 Quantitative Genetics: Heritability, Trait Variation, and Complex Phenotypes

-Quantitative Genetics Topics
+Quantitative Genetics Topics We Cover

 • • Polygenic inheritance and continuous trait distributions

-• • Narrow-sense vs. broad-sense heritability: definition, estimation, interpretation
+• • Narrow-sense vs. broad-sense heritability — definition, estimation, interpretation

 • • Genome-wide complex trait analysis (GCTA) and SNP heritability